-These notifications triggered by the data ingestion events will apply to all of your sandboxes, not just the
+These notifications triggered by the data ingestion events will apply to all of your sandboxes, not just your

-Luma Tutorial sandbox we are using for the exercises in this tutorial.
-So, you might see notifications coming from other data ingestion events in your other sandboxes.
+Luma Tutorial.
+You might see notifications originating from other data ingestion events in your account, as well.

 In another browser tab, open the website https://webhook.site/

-You will be assigned a unique URL, which you should bookmark, as you will need to come back to it later in the data ingestion lessons:
+You are assigned a unique URL, which you should bookmark, as you return to it later in the data ingestion lessons:

 As the Response body, enter

 $request.query.challenge$.
 The Adobe I/O Events notifications we set up later in this lesson send a challenge to the webhook, and requires that it be included in the response body.

 In another browser tab, open the Adobe Developer Console